Good for You (Selena Gomez song): Writing and production

 Nick Monson booked a two-hour session with songwriters Julia Michaels and Justin Tranter to adjust one of their compositions.
 Finishing the adjustment in 45 minutes, they decided to use the remaining time to write another song so that they would not waste the money for the studio time they paid for.
 "Good for You" was subsequently written in 45 minutes.
 It began with Monson playing its bassline and putting a snap on it before Michaels freestyled the opening lyric, "I'm on my 14 carats".
 Her lyrics were influenced by her boyfriend who told her, "Julia, you never write any happy songs for me.
 It's kind of sad," to which she responded: "Fine, I'll write a good song about you, shut up!".
-Tranter's lyrics were inspired by his ex-boyfriend who preferred him to dress femme.
+Tranter's lyrics were inspired by their ex-boyfriend who preferred them to dress femme.
 Upon hearing "Good for You", the trio's A&R told them that the song should be recorded by Selena Gomez, despite Tranter initially thinking the song was "too indie" for her.
-The A&R sent the track to the singer who "freaked out", deeming it the artistic direction she had envisioned for her second studio album, Revival (2015).
+The A&R sent the track to Gomez who "freaked out", deeming it the artistic direction she had envisioned for her second studio album, Revival (2015).
 She described the song as "a piece that was just everything I feel a woman should embody, but not in the obvious way" and explained to iHeartRadio: "I think it just sets the tone perfect for the record just because it's sexy, but not trying too hard.
 The track and everything kind of does it itself.
 It's sensual, it reps women in a good way.
 I think it does something to a woman when they look good".